 What if my student forgets to bring their Chromebook?

 - If a student forgets to bring their Chromebook to school, UHS has a small number of "loaner Chromebooks" available to check out before school.

 - Loaner Chromebooks are on a "first come, first serve" basis and available in the Tech Office after 7:30am, Monday - Friday.

 - It will be the student’s responsibility to return the Chromebook to the Tech office no later than 3:30pm daily before they leave for home.

-- Failure to return a "loaner" Chromebook the day it is checked out will result in the student account being locked out until the loaner is returned.
+- Failure to return a "loaner" Chromebook the day it is checked out can result in the student account being locked out until the loaner is returned.
 Continual instances of students not returning loaner Chromebooks on time will result in that student no longer being allowed to check out loaners.

 Failure to return loaned Chromebooks or excessive use of the loaner system can result in disciplinary actions.

 Loaner Chromebooks not returned will result in your student account and issued technology being locked and a possible charge for the non returned property.

 Can my student bring their own computer to school?